 Before he even coached his first game at Georgia State, Elliott’s impact on the program was immediately felt.
 On the recruiting trail, he and his staff quickly assembled an impressive 2017 recruiting class that was the most highly-regarded group of GSU signees to date.
 And in the classroom, his Panthers achieved an all-time high with a 3.03 grade-point average for the spring semester.

-Elliott worked the last seven seasons at South Carolina under Will Muschamp and Steve Spurrier, highlighted by three consecutive 11-win seasons from 2011-13 during the most successful run in the Gamecocks’ history.
+Elliott worked seven seasons (2010-16) at South Carolina under Will Muschamp and Steve Spurrier, highlighted by three consecutive 11-win seasons from 2011-13 during the most successful run in the Gamecocks’ history.
 In addition to coaching the offensive line, he was the running game coordinator in 2010 and 2011, was elevated to co-offensive coordinator in 2012, and then served as the interim head coach following Spurrier’s retirement midway through the 2015 season.